podium-lib/podlet/README.md

 });
 ```

-The `.podiumSend()` method is appended to `http.ServerResponse` object when the
-`.middleware()` method is run.

 ### .defaults(context)

-Alters the default context set on the HTTP response at `res.locals.podium.context` when in development
+Alters the default context set when in development mode.
-mode.

 By default this context has the following shape: